3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If the sampled value of a channel is `\<0` it must be evaluated as "0".

-Procuer MUST not create files where the sum of all values in it's child \<materialmapping>-elements is smaller then Epsilon TODO.
+Procuer MUST NOT create files where the sum of all values in it's child \<materialmapping>-elements is smaller than `10^-7`.
 If the total is smaller than this threshold, the mixing ratio is up to the consumer.

 - If we have N materials, then
 Ratio of Material i at point X: value of channel i at point X / sum(all N channels at point X)